August 15, 2024

 Izaac Wang Raul Dial Aaron Chang Sean Wang | Dìdi

 Set in the recent past of the summer of 2008 in the Bay Area, Oscar-nominated Taiwanese-American first-time feature filmmaker Sean Wang takes his own experiences growing up to tell a tender coming-of-age story in Dìdi (弟弟, aka "little brother" in Mandarin).
-His small-scale, semi-autobiographical indie drama is rich with details of its time period featuring juvenile humour about friendship, crushes, and fitting as the son of an immigrant mother.
+His small-scale, semi-autobiographical indie drama is rich with details of its time period featuring juvenile humour about friendship, crushes, and fitting in as the son of Chinese immigrants.

 Starring Izaac Wang as thirteen-year-old Chris (aka "Wang Wang") and Joan Chen as his mother, the ninety-minute film is essentially made up of standalone sequences, little moments, and montages stitched together to get the interior sense of a frustrated but sweet young Chinese boy struggling to grow up.